Step 1: Orientation

 Advisers and contestants must read all the contest rules relevant to the contests they enter.

 The general competition process for online entries

-- Register students: Advisers register their students in the Write-off contests online at writeoffs.jea.org.
+- Register students: Advisers register their students in the National Student Media Contests online at jea.org/contests.

 - Enroll students in contests: Advisers designate which students are entered in which contests.